fraimondi/java-asip/README.md

 java-asip
 =========

-A Java client for the ASIP protocol
+A Java client for the ASIP protocol.
+This is used for demo robots with Scratch.